ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

-# Inside Out Positional Tracking (6DoF) for Galaxy S7 using ARCore preview 2
+# Inside Out Positional Tracking (6DoF) for ARCore v1.0
-ARCore preview 2 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7.
+ARCore v1.0 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7 and prossibly the S8, S8+ and Note8.

-      - The Galaxy S7 is now officially ARCore preview 2 supported (https://developers.google.com/ar/discover/#supported_devices)
+      - This was only tested on the Samsung Galaxy S7.
+Please leave a comment if it works on your S8, S8+ and Note8 which should be supported as well.
+      (https://developers.google.com/ar/discover/#supported_devices)

       - Fast movements and poorly lit areas can affect the quality of tracking sevearly.